As a salon owner should you take the rent-a-chair (booth rental) route?

 Have a Service Contract between the two of you setting out the rules of the game.
 This way you’re both protected and know where you stand.

-Always go to your solicitor or get in touch with a body like the National Hairdressers’ Federation who offer proven contracts specifically for rent-a-chair.
+Always go to your lawyer or get in touch with a body like the NHF (UK salons only) who offer proven contracts specifically for rent-a-chair.

-Yes, it will cost money, but not as much money, heartache and hassle as sorting the mess out if it all ends in tears.
+Yes, it will cost money to consult a lawyer, but not as much money, heartache and hassle as sorting the mess out if it all ends in tears.

 There are very many things to get straight in your mind before taking advice.
 Here are just a few to get you thinking along the right lines: